Enhanced accessibility to physical therapy now available for Virginia patients. Learn more >

 Three Benefits Of Aquatic Therapy For Surgery Recovery

 Aquatic therapy is often times the first step in a patient’s rehabilitation program after surgery.
 Doctors prescribe it post-operatively because of the valuable benefits it provides for patients that are ready to regain strength in their muscles, but have not healed enough to begin extensive physical therapy.
 Aquatic therapy provides a weightless environment that allows patients to perform simple exercises that push the muscles without causing strain to the participant.
-With aquatic therapy services offered at VTFC, Clinic Co-Director, Rich Banton dives into the basics and demonstrates the seamless transition it creates to land-based physical therapy.
+With on-site aquatic therapy at VSI Physical Therapy, our physical therapists dive into the basics and demonstrate the seamless transition it creates to land-based physical therapy.

 THREE BENEFITS OF AQUATIC THERAPY FOR SURGERY RECOVERY: